TravisWheelerLab/DIPLOMAT/readme.md

 ## Authors

-If you have any questions, feel free to reach out to George Glidden, at [georgeglidden@arizona.edu](mailto:georgeglidden@arizona.edu)
+If you have any questions, feel free to reach out to Isaac Robinson, at [isaac.k.robinson2000@gmail.com](mailto:isaac.k.robinson2000@gmail.com)

 See `AUTHORS` the full list of authors.